ikethecoder/git-sae-ops/README.md

     project
 ```

 For repositories that are going to be private (exclusive to one SRE project), include the "--private" flag.
-This will enable Issues as well as enforcing only one group associated with repo.
+This will enable Issues as well as enforcing only one group associated with a repository.

 ## Export Files